 ’90s No. 1s Revisited: “How Do You Talk To An Angel”

 The sixty-fourth No. 1 song of the 1990s was “How Do You Talk To An Angel” by The Heights, a fictional band that was the basis of a short-lived Fox television show by the same name.
 “Angel” was the show’s theme, and the group’s only hit.
 Jamie Walters, who portrayed The Heights’ lead singer, Alex, followed the success of “Angel” with a solo release, “Hold On,” which reached No. 18 on the Billboard Hot 100 in 1994.
 He then spent two seasons on Beverly Hills 90210 before fading from the public eye.
-Many members of The Heights‘ cast continued to work in the entertainment industry, but as far as well can tell none launched a solo music career or became affiliated with a successful band.
+Many members of The Heights‘ cast continued to work in the entertainment industry, but as far as we can tell none launched a solo music career or became affiliated with a successful band.

 There are obvious surface-level comparisons to be made between The Heights and The Monkees, but for the record, there’s a chasm of difference between the two acts’ levels of success, popularity and importance.
 The Monkees (the show) was a popular slapstick comedy that found new audiences over time, across generations, while The Heights was a drama that struggled to find an audience and has been largely forgotten.
 And The Monkees (the band) produced lots of hits over many years; as of this writing, in fact, the surviving members just released a new album a couple days ago.
 The Heights (the band) had just one hit and disbanded when their show was canceled.